JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: System Model

 \subsection{Wireless Network-aided LLM Services}

 We consider a heterogeneous wireless network where a Data Center Operator (DCO) provides LLM inference services to $N$ users with diverse task requirements, e.g., prompts.
-As illustrated in Fig.~\ref{figuresystem}, our proposed framework consists of three key components: an SLM agent deployed at user devices or edge servers for prompt compression, a JPPO scheme for reliable wireless transmission, and a target LLM for inference service.
+As illustrated in Fig.~\ref{figuresystem}, our proposed framework consists of three key components: an SLM agent deployed at user devices or edge servers for prompt compression, a target LLM for inference service, and a JPPO++ scheme for reliable wireless transmission.
 On the user side, the SLM agent leverages its semantic understanding capability to compress prompts while preserving task-critical information.
-The compressed prompts are then transmitted through wireless channels with jointly optimized power allocation, and finally processed by the target LLM for inference.
+The compressed prompts are then transmitted through wireless channels with jointly optimized power allocation and finally processed by the target LLM for inference.
 This framework adaptively adjusts both compression ratios and transmission power based on channel conditions and prompt characteristics to achieve high LLM service quality.